Northwest Arkansas National Airport looking to entice Southwest Airlines once again | Arkansas Democrat Gazette

 Airport officials said Tuesday they're working with airport consultants Sky Synergy to form a plan for 2024 and beyond.

-Southwest flies from airports in Tulsa, Okla., and Little Rock, but not Northwest Arkansas.
+Southwest flies from airports in Tulsa and Little Rock, but not Northwest Arkansas.

 "We're going to enter into a formal recruitment plan for Southwest, which we haven't done for a few years," Branch said.
 "There is no guarantee these efforts will be successful, but XNA's leadership team is committed to putting the necessary resources into this recruitment effort."

-"We get a lot of chatter in the community.
-If we can show we have a plan, that type of ongoing public relations effort would be very helpful," said Mike Johnson, who represents Fayetteville on the Airport Authority Board.

-Chris Perry, a spokesman for Southwest Airlines, responded via email Wednesday to a question from the Northwest Arkansas Democrat-Gazette about whether the airline is considering coming to Northwest Arkansas.
+In an email Wednesday, Chris Perry, a spokesman for Southwest Airlines, didn't respond directly to a question from the Northwest Arkansas Democrat-Gazette about whether the airline is considering coming to Northwest Arkansas.

 "For some background, our network planning teams are continually evaluating new and existing markets to determine the best fit for Southwest and our Customers," Perry wrote.
 "However, now that we've restored our network to pre-pandemic levels, our focus has turned to optimizing (connecting and maturing existing markets, added depth to current routes) the existing dots on our map."